Back to all blog posts

 Who this article is for

-Product managers, growth-minded operators, and technical generalists trying to understand how AI product roles are hiring, what they pay, and how to position themselves credibly in 2026.
-The goal is not only to help you understand the search demand behind AI product manager jobs, but also to show how that demand should change the way you write your resume, shortlist companies, and prepare for interviews.
+Infrastructure-minded technologists deciding whether to lean toward cloud platform roles, DevOps workflows, or a hybrid path as hiring gets more specialized.
+The goal is not only to help you understand the search demand behind cloud engineer vs devops engineer, but also to show how that demand should change the way you write your resume, shortlist companies, and prepare for interviews.

 A lot of candidates search broadly, but strong outcomes usually come from a narrower approach.
 If your geography is Global, it helps to compare global remote job searches with category hubs such as software development, data and AI, and product roles.
 This gives you both keyword coverage and a more realistic view of the jobs that are actually converting in your market.

-For macro context, it also helps to compare your assumptions with Stack Overflow Developer Survey 2025: AI.
+For macro context, it also helps to compare your assumptions with US Bureau of Labor Statistics: Software Developers, QA Analysts, and Testers.
 You do not need to become an economist.
 You just need enough context to understand whether your strongest path right now is job volume, category specialization, salary leverage, or better company targeting.

 What hiring teams are actually screening for